amchagas/open-source-toolkit/content/en/post/a_lowcost_fluorescence_reader_for_in_vitro_transcription_and_nucleic_acid_detection_with_cas13a_plos_one/index.md

 ---
-title: 'A low-cost fluorescence reader for in vitro transcription and nucleic acid detection with Cas13a'
+title: "A low-cost fluorescence reader for in vitro transcription and nucleic acid detection with Cas13a"
-date: '2020-02-07'
+date: "2020-02-07"
 authors: ['admin']
 tags:  ['Research Article', 'None', 'PLOS ONE']
-layout: 'post'
+layout: "post"
 ---
 Publishing date: 2020-02-07